AdaCore/learn/content/labs/bug-free-coding/index.rst

     .. note::

-        The code examples in this course use a 80-column limit, which is a typical limit for Ada code.
+        The code examples in this course use an 80-column limit, which is a typical limit for Ada code.
 Note that, on devices with a small screen size, some code examples might be difficult to read.